Congressional District # 07

 Investigations and Remediation Previously Performed

 The RI/FS work plan was approved in April 2010, with field work starting in March 2011.
-As of December 2013, six rounds of quarterly groundwater monitoring, along with Phase 2 of sediment/surface water sampling, have been completed.
-EPA is currently working on revising the parameter list for future groundwater sampling and expects this revised list to be completed in early 2014, prior to next round of sampling.
+As of March 2015, 8 rounds of quarterly groundwater monitoring, along with Phase 2 of sediment/surface water sampling, have been completed.
+A draft RI Data summary report, which is a prelude to submittal of a draft RI report, is currently under review by EPA.
+EPA plans to receive a draft RI report from Integrys by December 2015.

 ContactsRemedial Project Manager, U.S. EPA